“The Word” (Λόγος) and the “Wilderness”

 1. Desert of Maon (“midbar”) מִדְבָּר – this is the area close to the town of Maon, where there is enough food for the sheep

-3. Jeshimon יְשִׁימוֹן – a more arid area of very little rain.
+3. Jeshimon יְשִׁימוֹן – a more arid area with very little rain.

 the LORD, Who brought us up out of the land of Egypt, Who led us through the wilderness (“midbar”), Through a land of deserts (“arabah”) and pits, Through a land of drought (“tsiya”) and the shadow of death (“tsalmaveth”), Through a land that no one crossed And where no one dwelt